 Mary the mother of Jesus, called the God-bearer (Theotokos), who conceived the Son of God by the Holy Spirit, was present when the Holy Spirit descended on the chosen apostles of Jesus on the Day of Pentecost.

 According to St. Luke’s record in the Acts of the Apostles three thousand were added to their number that day.
 (That many baptisms must have required every pool in Jerusalem!)
 Thereafter those who were baptized “devoted themselves to the apostles’ teaching and fellowship, to the breaking of bread and the prayers” (2:42).
 They also “had all things in common; they would sell their possessions and goods and distribute the proceeds to all, as any had need” (2:44).
-Here is the embryonic church: it had all the necessary elements of church life from the beginning: catechesis, baptism, ongoing teaching, Eucharist (daily), common prayer, and care for the needy.
-The new community of Jesus was born and lived its life together in the midst of all the old communities of the world.
-It wasn’t born as the institution it later became in history, but as a vibrant new community of faith, hope, and love.
+Here is the embryonic church: it had all the necessary elements of church life from the very beginning: catechesis, baptism, ongoing teaching, Eucharist (daily), common prayer, and care for the needy.

 The Church as the Body of Christ